seanschade/clojure-intro/README.md

 	;; How would you create a list of all the even numbers from 0 to 100?
 	(range 0 101 2)
 	=>(0 2 4 6 8 10 12 14 16 18 20 22 24 26 28 30 32 34 36 38 40 42 44 46 48 50 52 54 56 58 60 62 64 66 68 70 72 74 76  78 80 82 84 86 88 90 92 94 96 98 100)

-	(filter even? (range 101))
+	;; Several options available to solve the same problem (filter even? (range 101))
 	=>(0 2 4 6 8 10 12 14 16 18 20 22 24 26 28 30 32 34 36 38 40 42 44 46 48 50 52 54 56 58 60 62 64 66 68 70 72 74 76  78 80 82 84 86 88 90 92 94 96 98 100)